npuliyang/SentimentLexica/README.md

 ### Sentiment140, a lexicon of 62,466 words developed in 2009;

+> Alec Go, Richa Bhayani, and Lei Huang.
+2009.
+Twitter sentiment classification using distant supervision.
+CS224N project report, Stanford 1, 12 (2009).

-### SentiStrength and SentiWordNet, two lexica created in 2010 consisting of 2,546 and 23,089 words, respectively;
+### SentiStrength, a lexicon created in 2010 consisting of 2,546 words;

 > Mike Thelwall, Kevan Buckley, Georgios Paltoglou, Di Cai, and Arvid Kappas.
 2010.
 Sentiment strength detection in short informal text.
 Journal of the American society for information science and technology 61, 12 (2010), 2544–2558.

+### SentiWordNet, a lexicon created in 2010 consisting of 23,089 words;

 > Stefano Baccianella, Andrea Esuli, and Fabrizio Sebastiani.
 2010.
 SentiWordNet 3.0: an enhanced lexical resource for sentiment analysis and opinion mining.
 In LREC.
 2200–2204.